Possibility Frames and Forcing for Modal Logic: Review of Standard Semantics

-As shown in textbooks on modal logic, every normal modal logic \textbf{L} is sound and complete with respect to its canonical Kripke model $\mathfrak{M}^\mathbf{L}$, so every normal \textbf{L} is complete with respect to its canonical Kripke frame $\mathfrak{F}^\mathbf{L}$; but not every normal \textbf{L} is \textit{sound} with respect to $\mathfrak{F}^\mathbf{L}$---not every normal \textbf{L} is \textit{canonical}.
+As shown in textbooks on modal logic, every consistent normal modal logic \textbf{L} is sound and complete with respect to its canonical Kripke model $\mathfrak{M}^\mathbf{L}$, so every such \textbf{L} is complete with respect to its canonical Kripke frame $\mathfrak{F}^\mathbf{L}$; but not every such \textbf{L} is \textit{sound} with respect to $\mathfrak{F}^\mathbf{L}$---not every such \textbf{L} is \textit{canonical}.
 In fact, there are many normal modal logics that are not sound and complete with respect to \textit{any} class of Kripke frames (see Footnote \ref{IncompRefs}), which leads to the following distinction.

 \begin{definition}[Kripke Completeness] A normal modal logic \textbf{L} is \textit{Kripke-frame complete} iff there is a class $\mathsf{F}$ of Kripke frames for which \textbf{L} is sound and complete.
 Otherwise it is \textit{Kripke-frame incomplete}. $\triangleleft$ \end{definition}